KeckObservatory/RemoteObserving/README.md

 Only after your SSH key is successfully installed at Keck, you can test your system.

-From the directory where the Keck VNC software is installed (e.g. `~/RemoteObserving/`), run pytest:
+From the directory where the Keck VNC software is installed (e.g. `~/RemoteObserving/`), run:

 ```
-conda activate KRO
-pytest
+./start_keck_viewers --test
 ```

 This may query you for passwords, depending on your local configuration.
 It should print out a report which indicates that all tests passed.
 Make sure there are no test failures.